Church Missionary Society

 New Zealand also sent missionaries overseas.
 The Anglican and Methodist churches sent missionaries to Melanesia and Polynesia in the mid-19th century.
 Later in the century the Presbyterian Church set up missions in China and South America.

 In the 20th century missionaries went to many countries.
-In 2010 the New Zealand Church Missionary Society had missionaries in Papua New Guinea, Tanzania, Zambia and Pakistan.
+In early 21st century the New Zealand branch of the Church Missionary Society had missionaries in a number of countries, such as Papua New Guinea, Tanzania, Zambia and Pakistan.